Home exterior with red shutters on a summer day.

 In a lien theory state, upon signing the mortgage contract, a borrower also signs a security deed that gives the bank legal title of the property, with the borrower retaining equitable title.
 Equitable title isn’t the same as legal title, it just means the borrower has the right to possess the home for the duration of the loan unless they sell or default.

-The main difference between the two is seen when foreclosure proceedings happen.
+The main difference between title theory and lien theory is seen when foreclosure proceedings happen.
 In a title theory state, foreclosures must go through the court.
 In a lien theory state, foreclosures are non-judicial and managed by a trustee, typically without the involvement of the court system.

 Essentially, it is harder for a bank to kick you out of a home that you have equitable title to (lien theory states) than in a state where the bank wholly owns title to the property (title theory state) and you’re paying off a debt.